greensmurph/nexturlshortener/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->

+##URL Shortener
+1. Form for saving urls
+1. /api/shorten - generating nad saving the short urls
+1. /api/links - getting all of the shortened links from Redis
+1. /go/[shortUrl] - endpoint that redirects to correct url based on given shortUrl